 3. Improved Resource Management

-Understanding crab-environment interactions is key to sustainable fisheries and resource management.
-Crabs are vital to coastal economies, with species like blue and king crabs prized for food, while burrowing crabs enhance ecosystem health through soil aeration and nutrient cycling.
+Knowledge of the interactions between crabs and their environments is necessary to ensure the sustainability of natural resources.
+Crabs are important to coastal economies: species like blue and king crabs are highly valued for food, and burrowing crabs help maintain ecosystem health through soil aeration and nutrient cycling.

 4. Educational Value